 The link between form, scale and size is one that defines the natural world.
 The reason insects don’t grow as large as cows is because then they couldn’t be insects.
 They are constrained because they have evolved to meet the challenges of the world and the forces that act on them.
-Surface tension is as great a threat to insects as gravity is to larger animals such as humans because while a human covered in a film of water merely has to carry a pound of extra weight, a fly would have to carry many times its own weight.
-Conversely an insect falling from the top of a house won’t suffer at all while a person would have a big problem if gravity took hold of them.
+Surface tension is as great a threat to insects as gravity is to larger animals such as humans.
+While a human covered in a film of water merely has to carry a pound of extra weight, a fly would have to carry many times its own weight.
+Conversely an insect falling from the top of a house won’t suffer at all, while a person would have a big problem once gravity takes hold.

-This fundamental law even applies to related animals.
+This fundamental law even applies to much bigger animals.
 For example, if the gazelle were to evolve into a much larger and heavier creature, its form would change dramatically.
-If it wanted to maintain its ability to move around quickly, it would need much thicker and shorter legs to support its weight.
-It would end up something that looks like a rhinoceros, and that is precisely what happened when the common ancestors of gazelles and rhinos went their separate ways.
+If it wanted to maintain its ability to move around quickly, it would need much thicker and shorter legs to support its increased weight.
+It would become something that looks more like a rhinoceros than a big gazelle.
+And that is precisely what happened when the common ancestors of gazelles and rhinos went their separate ways.

 We can see similar issues arising when it comes to the functioning of businesses.
 This is perhaps most famously documented in the work of C Nothcote Parkinson, the creator of his eponymous law and also the author of a book which details how an organisation’s size affects its form and function.

 This is clearly a problem for organisations themselves because it’s unlikely they can simply get bigger without evolving into a different beast.
 But it’s also a problem for legislators because they might assume that they are only dealing with large beasts who worry about gravity, when the legislation they introduce also affects those smaller organisations who are most concerned about surface tension.
-That is perhaps also one reason why the attitudes towards Brexit are so different amongst smaller and larger businesses.
+That is perhaps why the culture and behaviour of large private sector organisations have more in common with large public sector organisations than those of small businesses.

-The link between scale, size and form is also evident in the built environment.
+The link between scale, size and form is also, unsurprisingly, evident in the built environment and in workplace design.
 As Stephen Jay Gould points out, the principle espoused by the biologist J B S Haldane that “comparative anatomy is largely the story of the struggle to increase surface in proportion to volume” can be extended to buildings as well as animals.
 In an essay, he contrasts the simple floor plan of a small medieval church in Essex with the vaults, transepts, chapels and windows of Norwich Cathedral from the same period.
 The Cathedral is not simply a bigger church, but a different thing despite its related purpose.